Sonata-Princeton/SONATA-DEV/sonata/tutorials/background.md

 ### Example Queries
 Network operators can express various queries for telemetry applications using Sonata's query interface.
-We will describe the queries for two such applications here.
+We will describe the query for one such application here.
 You can check out the queries for various other applications [here](https://github.com/Sonata-Princeton/SONATA-DEV/tree/tutorial/sonata/examples).